Updated: Sep 7

 If you get this wrong at the headline stage, you’ll mess up your chances of getting them to read any further than that.

-What do you want your audience to do as a result of reading your blog?
+What do you want your audience to do?

 This isn’t to say that your blog post must sell something.